-Inspect the fireproof door seal where fitted, to ensure there is an effective seal around the door and re-fix it if loose using stove rope adhesive.
-If in poor condition it should be replaced.
+Inspect the fireproof door seals where fitted, to ensure there is an effective seal around the doors and re-fix it if loose using stove rope adhesive.
+If in poor condition it should be replaced with fire rope approved for this purpose.
+This includes the rope behind the glass window pane.